iotaledger/iota.go/README.md

 ### Creating and broadcasting transactions

-This example shows you how to create and send a transaction to an IRI node by calling `PrepareTransfers()` and piping the prepared bundle to `SendTrytes()`.
+This example shows you how to create and send a transaction to an IRI node by calling the `PrepareTransfers()` method and piping the prepared bundle to the `SendTrytes()` method.

 ```go
 package main